-ME DEP calculates that the total load of phosphorus contribution to Webber Pond must be limited to 968 kg TP/yr in order to achieve the in-lake target goal of 15 ppb TP.
-The TMDL allocates all of this loading capacity as a gross allotment to existing and future nonpoint sources and to natural background.
-ME DEP's calculation of the current external loading of TP averages 532 kg annually, and the internal TP loading is roughly the same (average of 537 kg, ranging from 210 to 759 kg) (pages 34-35 TMDL report).
+ME DEP calculates that the total load of phosphorus contribution to Threecornered Pond must be limited to 183 kg TP/yr in order to achieve the in-lake target goal of 15 ppb TP.
+The TMDL allocates all of this loading capacity as a gross allotment to existing and future nonpoint sources and to natural background (page 31 TMDL report).
+ME DEP's calculation of the current external loading of TP averages 214 kg annually; the internal TP loading within the sediments of Threecornered Pond (10 to 20 kg) is fairly minimal at this time, but has more than doubled in the past decade (1991 - 2002).